lucas-bats/Time_traveler_app/README.md

-# Time Traveler Talks
+# Eternal Minds

-Time Traveler Talks is an interactive web application that allows users to chat with historical figures, powered by generative AI.
+Eternal Minds is an interactive web application that allows users to chat with historical figures, powered by generative AI.
 Choose a personality from a curated list, or let us surprise you, and start a conversation to learn about their life, work, and the times they lived in.

 This project was built using Firebase Studio.